nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is how the remark mechanism behaves at each step.

 #### Parsing User input
-Step 1.
-The user inputs the `remark` command  and the `r/` prefix and finally the `REMARK_CONTENT` that he/she wants to add.
+1. The user inputs the `remark` command  and the `r/` prefix and finally the `REMARK_CONTENT` that he/she wants to add.

-Step 2.
-The 'InTrackParser' then parses the user input and checks if the command word and arguments are correct before creating a new
+2. The 'InTrackParser' then parses the user input and checks if the command word and arguments are correct before creating a new
 `RemarkCommandParser`.

-Step 3.
-The `RemarkCommandParser` then parses the user input and checks if the input variables are correct by checking for the presence of the prefixes.
+3. The `RemarkCommandParser` then parses the user input and checks if the input variables are correct by checking for the presence of the prefixes.
 It also checks whether the command is in the correct format.
 The correct format of the input is `r/REMARK_CONTENT`.
 A `ParseException` will be thrown if the format is incorrect.

-Step 4.
-If the format is correct, `RemarkCommandParser` will create a `RemarkCommand` based on the given inputs.
+4. If the format is correct, `RemarkCommandParser` will create a `RemarkCommand` based on the given inputs.

 #### Command execution

-Step 5.
-The `LogicManager` executes the `RemarkCommand`.
+5. The `LogicManager` executes the `RemarkCommand`.

-Step 6.
-The `RemarkCommand` obtains a list of `Internship`s via the `getSelectedInternshipList()` method which is exposed to the `Model` interface as `Model#getSelectedInternshipList()`.
+6. The `RemarkCommand` obtains a list of `Internship`s via the `getSelectedInternshipList()` method which is exposed to the `Model` interface as `Model#getSelectedInternshipList()`.

-Step 7.
-The `RemarkCommand` obtains the `Internship` object that the user wants to add the remark to via the `get(0)` method from list of `Internship`s.
+7. The `RemarkCommand` obtains the `Internship` object that the user wants to add the remark to via the `get(0)` method from list of `Internship`s.
 A `CommandException` will be thrown if an internship is not selected.

-Step 8.
-The `RemarkCommand` then creates a new `Internship` object with the same variables as the old `Internship` except for the
-`REMARK_CONTENT` that the user has input.
+8. The `RemarkCommand` then creates a new `Internship` object with the same variables as the old `Internship` except for the `REMARK_CONTENT` that the user has input.

-Step 9. `RemarkCommand` then call the `Model#setInternship(internshipToEdit, editedInternship)` to replace the old `Internship` with the new `Internship` with the new `Remark`
+9. `RemarkCommand` then call the `Model#setInternship(internshipToEdit, editedInternship)` to replace the old `Internship` with the new `Internship` with the new `Remark`

 #### Displaying of result

-Step 10.
-Finally, the `RemarkCommand` creates a `CommandResult` with a success message and returns it to the `LogicManager` to complete the command execution.
+10. Finally, the `RemarkCommand` creates a `CommandResult` with a success message and returns it to the `LogicManager` to complete the command execution.
 The
 GUI would also be updated on this change in the internship list and update the display of the `Internship` respectively.

 The following sequence diagram shows how the `remark` command works: